 • Strong public speaking skills, writing skills, research skills and proficiency in Microsoft Office products are desired.

-Complete and submit the Intelligence Internship at ATIC Campus Approval Form early in the semester preceding enrollment in the ATIC Internship.
+Complete and submit the Intelligence Internship at IACT Campus Approval Form early in the semester preceding enrollment in the IACT Internship.

-Contact the AU Intelligence Internship at ATIC Director Dr. Cindy Moseman (210B CFA) to answer questions or to assist in the application process.
+Contact the AU Intelligence Internship at IACT Director Dr. Cindy Moseman (210B CFA) to answer questions or to assist in the application process.

 Who Can Participate?